 Dax spent a long seven years in the Styge Empire healing the populace and studying their undead public workers.
 He discussed ethics, tactics, and magical practice with almost every magic user he could find in order to learn more about how they used their undead ex-criminal servants.
 Despite being slightly repulsed by using cadavers as slaves, Dax was still more than interested in how they went about this.

 After these seven years spent in the Styge Empire, Dax again returned to Nuat Turath, excited to see his home city and see what had become of the Velot Protectorate Academy.
-Instead, Dax was heartbroken upon learning that his friend, teacher, and pen-pal Auxlan Sastra had died of old age in her sleep only days after his arrival.
+Instead, Dax was heartbroken upon learning that his friend, teacher, and pen-pal Auxlan Sastra had died of old age in her sleep only days before his arrival.
 Dax then took up the mantle of teacher for three years before he grew maddened at being tied down to one city filled to the brim with past tragedies.
 On the final day of his third year teaching, Dax left Nuat Turath to once again wander Kelden.

 This time, Dax traveled northeast to Asiskraatsa to compare and contrast monastic Dragonborn versus monastic Aarakocra.
 Here, he spent six years practicing medicine, and in his downtime, learning basic herbalism and eventually, nearing the end of his stay, becoming familiar with the finer points of this practice.
 He left Asiskraatsa with a knowledge of herbalism that would only grow as he traveled.